 For a brief spell around the turn of the 20th century, the bicycle was the hottest vehicle around.
 Starting in the mid-1880s, as the first bikes with equally sized wheels (oh, the innovation!) hit the cobblestones—and weren't yet competing with cars—these miracle machines offered new opportunities for freedom and independence.
 They also became tools for defying convention and pushing for social change.

-That’s the argument Tessa Hulls will bring to Portland on Tuesday, March 26.
+That’s the argument Tessa Hulls brought to Portland on Tuesday, March 26.
 Hulls, a visual artist, writer, and researcher based in Port Townsend, Wa., has over the last year developed an impressive side hustle as a feminist adventure historian.
 “It’s something that grew out of my personal experiences as someone who does a lot of wilderness travel solo and was told all the time that women can’t do these sorts of things alone,” says Hulls, who took a 5,000-mile solo ride from southern California to Maine in 2011 and has since pedaled around Ghana, Mexico, Cuba, and Alaska.
 “It began as a line of research inquiry that accidentally morphed into my profession.”

 For her presentation, which she calls "Women, Trans, and Femme Riders in Early Cycling History,” Hulls mined primary-source documents to consider the bicycle fever of the late 19th century through a lens of gender and civil rights.
 “I look at how bicycles affected things like gender equity and racial representation,” she says.
 “It’s equal parts history lesson and storytelling about female-identified people who were able to do really incredible things.”